Purpose and Responsibilities

 - Bridget Hayman, Access Living

-- Whitney Hill, Blind Services Association and SPORK
+- Whitney Hill, LCM Architects and SPORK

-- Michele Lee, Advocate
+- Michele Lee, Disability Advocate

 - Gary Walley, Illinois Institute of Technology (IIT) and AHEAD – Assoc. on Higher Education and Disability